 Interoperability can drive improved outcomes and clinical performance and should be reflected in a set of "interoperability-sensitive" measures.
-Interoperability sensitivity will be assessed through criteria that will consider the influence of access to timely, accurate and comprehensive information to drive improved outcomes and clinical performance.
+Interoperability sensitivity will be assessed through criteria that will consider the influence of access to data and use of timely, accurate, and comprehensive information to drive improved outcomes and clinical performance.
 NQF incorporated the major findings and themes in the literature review to facilitate the selection of potentially interoperability-sensitive quality measures.
-Both NQF clinical staff and the multistakeholder committee will determine the degree of interoperability sensitivity of the selected measures.
+Both NQF clinical staff and the multistakeholder Interoperability Committee will determine the degree of interoperability sensitivity of the selected measures.

-Principles for Measure Framework
+Principles for the Measurement Framework

-The information for the environmental scan helped inform three overarching principles that will be leveraged in both the design and implementation of the measure framework.
+The information for the environmental scan helped inform three overarching principles that this project will leverage in both the design and implementation of the measurement framework.

-- The framework must be comprehensive and expansive enough to encompass both the short and long-term goals of the ONC Interoperability Roadmap. - The framework must include a core set of dimensions and domains that are defined through consensus to drive toward needed measure development. - The framework must be flexible to accommodate changes in data standards, data transport mechanisms, and data sources so it consistently provides utility for those seeking to measure and assess the effects of interoperability and its impact on quality of care.
+- The framework must be comprehensive and expansive enough to encompass both the short- and long-term goals of the ONC Interoperability Roadmap. - The framework must include a core set of dimensions and domains that are defined through consensus to drive toward needed measure development. - The framework must be flexible to accommodate changes in data standards, data transport mechanisms, data sources, changes in settings of care, and changes in users of these systems so it consistently provides utility for those seeking to measure and assess the effects of interoperability and its impact on quality of care.